Friday, 30 January 2015

 Consumer Surplus and Producer Surplus

-So,when the prices increase consumer surplus decreases and when the prices fall the consumer surplus increases.
+• So, when prices increase, consumer surplus decreases, and when prices fall, consumer surplus increases.

-Graphically, consumer's surplus can be described as the area below the demand curve and above the price line.
+Graphically, consumer surplus can be described as the area below the demand curve and above the price line if you colour that portion in the bottom graph.

 The above is illustrated in the graph below.

-The blue line indicates demand curve.
+The blue line indicates the demand curve.
 The red line indicates the supply curve.

-Both lines are intersecting at a point where the price level is Rs.500 at Price-3 point.
+Both lines intersect at a point where the price level is Rs.500, at the Price-3 point.
 This is the point where demand and supply are equal.

-If you draw a line connecting the intersecting point to the Y-axis (vertical line), the consumer surplus will be equal to the volume of satisfaction that he enjoys from this line upto the tip of the demand curve at Rs.1000.
+If you draw a line from the intersection point to the Y-axis (a vertical line), the consumer surplus will be equal to the total satisfaction he enjoys along this line up to the tip of the demand curve at Rs.1000.

-Similarly, the producer surplus will be equal to the volume of satisfaction in between the lines at price level 500 and price level 200 above the supply curve. ( I was unable to shade these portions with colour to be clear for you.)
+Similarly, the producer surplus will be equal to the total satisfaction between the lines at the price level of 500 and the price level 200 above the supply curve.

 I hope you are clear now about the concepts of Consumer Surplus and Producer Surplus.
 You may clear any doubts by asking in the comments section.